-#427 AMERICAN SIGN LANGUAGE III (ASL) Credit: 1.00 Year Prerequisite: ASL II Grades: 11-12 Fee Charged

-ASL III will further develop the student's expressive/receptive skills.
-It is conducted entirely in ASL offering the students opportunities to demonstrate their expressive/receptive skills.
+#427 AMERICAN SIGN LANGUAGE III (ASL) Credit: 1.00 Year Prerequisite: ASL II Grades: 11-12 Fee Charged ASL III will further develop the student's expressive/receptive skills.
+It is conducted entirely in ASL offering the students opportunities to demonstrate their expres ssive/receptive skills It will cover various topics and an students opportunities to demonstrate their expressive/receptive skills.
 It will cover various topics and an in-depth study of descriptive classifiers (DCL's) and is designed to further the development of spontaneous language usage through poetry and storytelling.
 Deaf cultural topics are included to provide context for vocabulary units and to expand cultural perspectives and understandings.
 It is recommended that a student earn a "C" or above in ASL II.